-It’s fantastic to understand how to learn.
-Still, you can’t eat it all at once.
-Unfortunately, food spoils fast.
+It’s crucial to understand how to preserve food.
+You can’t eat your food all at once and you’ll need to understand that most food spoils fast.
 Long-term food preparation skills come in handy here.
-Assure that the children understand the fundamentals of food preservation without the use of energy.
+Your children must understand the fundamentals of food preservation to be prepared for food shortages.

-If they are in the desert or the power supply is down, energy will not protect them.
-Be it sun dehydration, fire canning, smoking, salt curing, or some other pre-electrification form of preservation.
-They can teach them how to prepare and preserve food.
+Primitive forms of preservation are also essential.
+If they are in the desert or the power supply is down, energy will not be present unless you have a generator.
+Be it sun dehydration, fire canning, smoking, salt curing, or some other primitive form of preservation.
+You should teach them how to prepare and preserve food with and without technology.

 13. How to Forage

-Many useful plants are now called pests in today’s society.
-Several seeds, on the other hand, are both healthy and nutritious.
-Any of them have medicinal properties.
-It is important to teach your child how to recognize those species.
+Many useful plants are now called weeds in today’s society.
+Several of these, however, are both healthy and nutritious.
+Almost all edible plants have medicinal properties.
+It is important to teach your child how to recognize those edible species.

-You will show your child those plants in your neighborhood.
+You should show your child those plants in your neighborhood or on a local hike if you find any.
 This ability could come in handy if your child becomes lost in the desert.
-Foraging edible plants will be a breeze for your kids.

 14. How to Identify Food Spoilage

 Your child should always be able to tell if food has gone bad.
-If mold is rising all over it, it’s generally safe to abandon it and find food elsewhere.
+If mold is rising all over it, it’s generally a good idea to throw it out and find food elsewhere.

 15. Basic Sewing

 Sewing is another useful ability that you can teach your child.
-If your children know how to knit, they may repair their own clothing.
-Teach the children how to use a needle, and they will be able to patch tents and tarps.
+If your children know how to knit, they could probably repair their own clothing.
+Teach your children how to use a needle.
+This will allow them to patch tents and tarps while camping as well.

-This ability can come in handy if you go camping with your kids and are unable to patch the tents so they can lend a hand.
-If your children get separated from you in the forest, they will be able to build their own shelters to keep them protected from the elements.
+This ability can come in handy if you go camping with your kids and are unable to patch the tents.
+They’ll be able to lend a hand if they know how to sew.

-The typical American is far from stable, and a sizable proportion of the population is comprised of youth.
-Teach your kid how to eat healthily and exercise more.
+The typical American is getting more obese then ever – this is an obesity crisis.
+Do you want your children to suffer obesity or health issues?
+If not, teach your kid how to eat healthily and exercise more.
 That garden I mentioned earlier will assist you with this!

 It will expose them to new foods while also assisting them in staying fit.
 Going outside instead of staying inside and staring at a laptop all day would also help.
-If they are not in peak condition and a survival situation arises, they will not be able to make the cut.
+If they are not in peak condition and a survival situation arises, they may not be able to make it if they’re unfit.

-If your kid is mindful of their surroundings, they would be best able to deal with or escape circumstances that might endanger your, child.
+If your kids are mindful of their surroundings, they would be best able to deal with or escape circumstances that might endanger them.

 If you teach your child what he or she can look out for in various situations, he or she will always be prepared to respond.
-One ability you should work on is listening, as well as being alert while.
+One ability you should work on is listening, as well as being alert to detect potentially dangerous situations.

-I don’t know about you, but when I get a negative mood, it affects the rest of my life.
+I don’t know about you, but when I get into a rut, it affects the rest of my day in a bad way.
 Negativity will jeopardize one’s chances of survival and pretty much everything else.

-Your child must learn to stay calm and keep an optimistic, can-do attitude.
+Your child must learn to stay calm and keep an optimistic.
+A can-do attitude is essential in emergencies.
 They must know how to do this regardless of the circumstances.
 Teaching them positivity could save their life.